bruhmeme1234/Acer-Aspire-5-A514-52G-EFI/README.md

 Note:
 - If the Trackpad is not working maybe try changing the Kext.
 - If the Hackintosh failed and you wiped the WIndows partition, it's not my fault.
 So don't blame me if something terrible happened.
-- Some of the kext are outdated so if you encounter some driver problem, try updating the kext.
+- Some of the kext might be outdated so if you encounter some driver problem, try updating the kext.
 - If you expirence some problem on your headphone jack, please download ComboJack: https://github.com/hackintosh-stuff/ComboJack